 This list of possible security risks in a Work from Home environment is not exhaustive.
 Your organization should review your setup for remote employees and determine what risks are introduced.
 Do not fall victim to a lack of imagination.
 An idea or opportunity for a scammer may seem far-fetched or ridiculous, but with the increasing sophistication of phishing attacks, it is probably feasible.
 Mitigate or eliminate the risks to protect your employees and your organization.
 One suggestion is to provide your employees with comprehensive security awareness training that includes a Remote Work component.
 This training can be provided online and can help to prevent common incidents that can lead to data breaches.

-From now until April 30th, GLS is proud to offer a variety of free resources to help organizations get up to speed on cybersecurity in this new age.
+For a limited time, GLS is proud to offer a variety of free resources to help organizations get up to speed on cybersecurity in this new age.
 It includes a free online course, blog posts, and handouts for employees.
 We are adding to these assets, so please take a look and let us know what we can do to help.